LinguList/lexibank-data-old/datasets/palaung/README.md

-# Lexicostatistical Dataset of Mixe-Zoquean
+# Lexicostatistical Dataset of Palaung Dialects

 Cite the source dataset as